Mini-XML 4.0 Programming Manual

 Discussion

-Mini-XML 2.3 mxmlSetCDATA
+mxmlSetCDATA

-Set the element name of a CDATA node.
+Set the data for a CDATA node.

-int mxmlSetCDATA(mxml_node_t *node, const char *data);
+bool mxmlSetCDATA(mxml_node_t *node, const char *data);

 Parameters